 If you have any existing dental restorations such as crowns or veneers, they may need to be replaced after whitening since the bleaching agents won't affect them.
 Regular dental checkups are crucial too – not only do they help catch potential issues early, but they can also provide professional cleanings to remove surface stains and maintain your teeth's sparkling appearance.

-By Perfect Smiles of Fairfield
+Get in Touch with Perfect Smiles of Fairfield Today